matthias-reis/carda-gatsby/content/articles/2021/08/an-interview-with-queen-of-the-static-opera.md

 **Anne:** Thanks for taking the time for this interview!
 How are you doing today?
 What projects are you working on right now?

-## "I am working on a heavy industrial album and a dance-pop EP."
+## "I am working on a heavy industrial album and a dance-pop EP"

 **Melody:**  Well, I just got back from a photoshoot with an excellent photographer, so I'm excited about that because he's shot stuff for Quentin Tarantino which is really cool.
 I just started a show called 808s and Wonderland where I DJ music, and we talk about music, aliens, conspiracies, Hollywood, all sorts of stuff.
 It's on every night at 7 pm PST on Twitch[^1].
 I'm helping a friend with a charity to bring music to inmates in prisons and rehabs.
 I'm working on a dance-pop EP, and I also plan to make a heavy industrial album based on a concept I built around Sharon Tate after living pretty close to her grave for a year.